wigging/pythonic/content/python/makefiles.md

     ...
 ```

 The content of a simple Makefile that can be used for a Python project is shown below.
-Use the `make` command in the terminal to execute a target in the file.
+Use the `make` command in the terminal to execute a rule in the file.
 For example, run `make check` to perform the linter and formatter checks with the ruff tool, run `make test` to use pytest, run `make clean` to remove the cache directories.
+The `all` target uses the check, test, and clean targets as dependencies.
+When you execute `make all`, the check, test, and clean rules will be run in that order.

 ```makefile
 check: